oncillacat/oncillacat.github.io/_posts/2024-10-01-new-month-post.md

 ![ScreenRecording2024-10-01at10 36 40PM-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/c7fde985-ee40-42ae-880e-264945f003ad)

-PS:what if you want to use if else but does not want to write 2 statements? 。。。I saw my follow classmates set statement 2 to NA,but I haven't try it myself.
+PS:what if you want to use if else but does not want to write 2 statements? ...
+I saw my follow classmates set statement 2 to NA,but I haven't try it myself.